platform9/express/README.md

 hv04 ansible_host=10.0.0.14

 ## global variables defined in group_vars/glance.yml
+## note: if the following variables are not defined, the value of ansible_host will be inherited
+##   - glance_ip
 [glance]
 hv01 glance_ip=10.0.3.11 glance_public_endpoint=True
 hv02 glance_ip=10.0.3.12

 ## global variables defined in group_vars/cinder.yml
+## note: if the following variables are not defined, the value of ansible_host will be inherited
+##   - cinder_ip
 [cinder]
 hv02 cinder_ip=10.0.4.14 pvs=["/dev/sdb","/dev/sdc","/dev/sdd","/dev/sde"]

-## This role must be enabled by Platform9 Customer Success / Support first
 ## global variables defined in group_vars/designate.yml
+## note: this role must be enabled by Platform9 Customer Success before using
 [designate]
 #hv01